 Connect the output of the frequency synthesizer to the A input of the analyzer.
 Be sure to use the appropriate terminations where required.

-- 1) {PRESET} (Turn the analyzer off, wait a few seconds, then back on with the [<-] key pressed) - 2) Set the frequency synthesizer to a frequency of 99 kHz and an amplitude of 446 mVrms. - 3) Press the keys in the following sequence:
+- 1) {PRESET} (Turn the analyzer off and on with the [<-] key pressed) - 2) Set the frequency synthesizer to a frequency of 99 kHz and an amplitude of 446 mVrms. - 3) Press the keys in the following sequence: